 Can your depression affect your Child’s Health?

-There are various ways through which parents can identify the depressions symptoms in their children and can plan the depression treatment accordingly.
+There are various ways through which parents can identify the symptoms of depression with their child shows and can plan depression therapy accordingly.

 1. Feeling of sadness